machinecoin-project/bitcoin-lib/README.md

 ## Segwit support

-Bitcoin-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.
+machinecoin-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.

 ## Usage